Nettle – the warrior herb + soup recipe

 • Pigments: Beta-carotene, lutein, luteoxanthin and other carotenoids

 Springtime is the best time to enjoy this herb.
-All nutrients and goodness that were stored in its roots over the winter are now ready to be gathered and used for drinking (teas, infused water), eating (soups, stews, spreads, pesto), soaking, hair wash and more.
-And it is great for wildlife too :-)
+Over winter, the plant stores nutrients and goodness in its roots.
+In spring, these are readily available for various uses, including drinking (teas, infused water), eating (soups, stews, spreads, pesto), soaking, and even hair washes.
+It’s also great for wildlife.

 Delicious Garden Pea Soup with Nettles recipe: